ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Made STM32H7 non-cacheable memory option also shareable.
 - NEW: EFL driver and demo for STM32F3xx.
 - NEW: New unit test subsystem under /os/test.
 Now it is officially ChibiOS/TEST.